wizofe/Statistics-Coursework-2018/a1pgroumaco.md

 nsampl = 1000

 # store the randomly generated samples
-# store the mean of the samples
+# and store the mean of the samples

 e <- vector("list", nsampl)
 for (i in 1:nsampl) {